firebird631/siis/README.md

 ------------------

 The tick or trade data (price, volume) are stored during the running or when fetching data at the tick timeframe.
 The OHLC data are stored in the SQL database.
-But only the 4h, 1D, 1W candle are kept forever :
+By default any candles from 1m to 1w are stored and kept indefinitively.
+The databases.json file defines an option "auto-cleanup", by default to false, if set to true it will cleanup each 4 hours the last OHLCs like :

-* Weekly, daily, 4h and 3h OHLC are always kept and store in the SQL DB.
+* Weekly, daily, 4h and 3h OHLC are always kept
-* 2h, 1h and 45m OHLC are kept for 90 days (if the cleaner is executed).
+* 2h, 1h and 45m OHLC are kept for 90 days
-* 30m, 15m, 10m are kept for 21 days.
+* 30m, 15m, 10m are kept for 21 days
-* 5m, 3m, 1m are kept for 8 days.
+* 5m, 3m, 1m are kept for 8 days
-* 1s, 10s are never kept.
+* 1s, 10s, 15s, 30s are never kept

-The cleaner is executed frequently by running instance of SiiS.
-It is necessary to clean some OHLC, else the DB will become to big.
-Each strategy look for an history of OHLC, look if you have prefetched any data before.
+I will probably do more options in **datbases.json** in way to configure the max kept OHLC for each timeframe, and create a special db-cleanup running mode that will only process the db-cleanup for the live servers.

+There is not interest for live mode to kept to many past for low timeframe, but its necessarry to keep them for the backtesting.

+You can use the rebuild command to rebuild missing OHLCs from submultiple or from ticks/trades data.

+It is possible to setup your own crontab with an SQL script the clean as your way.

-The watchers at least prefetch the current OHLC for differents timeframes, and can prefetch more.
-For the default values are set to 64 history OHLCs (binance, bitmex, kraken) but this could be a problem with IG because of the 10k sample history limit per week then for now I don't prefetch IG OHLC at its watcher startup.
+The strategy call the watchers to prefetch the last recents OHLC for the timeframes.
+The default value if 100 OHLCs (binance, bitmex, kraken) but this could be a problem with IG because of the 10k sample history limit per week then for now I don't prefetch more than 1 or 2 OHLCs per timeframe for IG.

-For conveniance I've made some bash scripts to frequently fetch OHLC, and some others script (look at the scripts/ directory for examples) that I run just before starting a live instance to make a prefetching (only the last N candles) in case the default value of 64 will not suffise or for the IG case.
+For conveniance I've made some bash scripts to frequently fetch OHLC, and some others script (look at the scripts/ directory for examples) that I run just before starting a live instance to make a prefetching (only the last N candles).

-Later I will improve the subscription to market at the watcher, to be related to markets the startegies ask, letting eventually a pure watcher mode to only record live data.

 About the file containing the ticks, there is bad effect of that design.
 The good effect is the high performance, but because of Python performance this is not very impressive, but the C++ version could read millions of tick per seconds, its more performant than any timestamp based DB engine.
 So the bad side is that I've choosen to have 1 file per month (per market), and the problem is about temporal consistency of the data.
 I don't made any check of the timestamp before appending, then fetching could append to a file containing some more recent data, and maybe with some gaps.
-I know, its not the best design, for now if I need correct data set, I delete the months of the markets I want to be clean, and I fetch them completely.

-Where it is more problematic its with IG broker, where it's impossible to get history at tick level.
-So missed data are forever missing.
-For this case I realize the backtesting using other dataset.
-A cool solution could be to run an instance with a profile having only the watchers, (using your demo account for the IG broker case), always running, then you will have all data from live.
-And then when you run the others instances to avoid multiple writting, use the --read-only option (will not write generated OHLC, neither ticks in files).
+You can use the optimize command option to check your data, for trades/ticks and for any OHLC timeframes.

+Trades/ticks are by default not stored from watcher running, but excepted for IG, because its not possible to get back history from their API.
+The problem is if you don't let an instance all the week, you will have some gap.
+You could manage to restart only once per week, during the weekend the bot in that case, and to apply your strategies changes at this time.

+Finally you can disable writting of OHLCS generated during watcher using the option --read-only.

 Troubles